-- 3.12 However, the Directors may delegate powers to any single director or to a Committee as decided by the Board.
-Committees have to contain at least one Director and may include a mixture of other directors or non-directors.
-Recommendations from the Committees are passed on to the Board.
+- 3.10 At general meetings, the Board makes decisions on matters relating to: - the appointment of directors - remuneration - the operation of the service - infrastructure provider contracts - the resilience of the service - audit processes - innovation and the development of additional services - 3.11 At general meetings, the presence of at least one independent director and other directors making up half of eligible votes are needed for a quorum for the transaction of the business of the directors. - 3.12 However, the directors may delegate powers to any single director or to a Committee as decided by the Board.
+Committees have to contain at least one director and may include a mixture of other directors or non-directors.
+Recommendations from the Committees are passed on to the Board. - 3.13 BPSL has the following Committees: - Audit Committee, focusing on third line of defence functions - Risk Committee, which provides the company's second line of defence services, including risk management and member and key supplier assurance - Appointment Committee - Settlement Committee, responsible for supporting the operational, legal and strategic aspects of the Bacs settlement process - Cyber Oversight Committee - Rules & Governance Committee, responsible for ensuring that payment system rules and other scheme rules and company governance arrangements meet regulatory, legal and compliance requirements - Operation & Compliance Committee, which ensures the integrity and reliability of Bacs' clearing and settlement operations - Development Committee, responsible for the delivery of the strategic direction, including innovation and product development, as set by the board - Ad hoc specialist committees

-- 3.13 The Board's Committees cover:

-- operations

-- risk

-- strategy

-- industry and product skills

-- 3.14 BPSL has the following Committees:

-- Audit Committee, focusing on third line of defence functions

-- Risk Committee, which provides the company's second line of defence services, including risk management and member and key supplier assurance

-- Appointment Committee

-- Settlement Committee

-- Cyber Oversight Committee

-- Rules & Governance Committee

-- Operation & Compliance Committee, which ensures the integrity and reliability of Bacs' clearing and settlement operations

-- Development Committee

-- ad hoc specialist committees

-- Investment ideas could come from members, the executive, affiliates or the 'development' group.
-Only ideas that benefit the end user will be considered.
-Members may proceed with and fund an investment, but everyone must receive the same service levels from Bacs.
-The Board of Directors makes the final decision on investments.

-- 3.16 Bacs has also an Affiliates Interest Group comprising representatives from different stakeholder groups.
-Bacs Affiliates are told Bacs Board decisions at quarterly meetings.